s2-udom/s2-udom.github.io/docs/deployment.md

 # Deployment

 ## Release Notes
-The functionality of this application depends on the Bristol Open Data API and MapBox API.
-If either of these services is unavailable, the application will not operate as intended.
-The Deployment Diagram depicted below illustrates the interaction of this web application with Bristol Open Data and MapBox.
+In order for this application to remain functional, Bristol Open Data API and MapBox API must be abailable.
+If not the application will not operate correctly.
+The diagram below illustrates the relationship between the EV Charging Point Finder App and both Bristol Open Data and MapBox.

 ![Insert Deployment diagram here](images/Boxes.png)